Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1b/README.md

 In the testbench (`tb.cpp`), we *uncomment* `#define RTP_SWITCH` to include the second set of coefficients.

-Note that a `wait()` statement is *required* to allow the specified number of iterations to complete before loading the new set of coefficients.
+***Note:*** A `wait()` statement is *required* to allow the specified number of iterations to complete before loading the new set of coefficients.

-The output of the AI engines is shown below (use `check2.jl`).
+The output of the AI Engines is as follows (use `check2.jl`):

 ![Fig. 5](./images/switched_output.PNG "AI Engine Output with Coefficient Switching")

-The first half of the plot used coefficients for a 10MHz filter, thus only the noisy 2MHz component passed and the 18MHz component was significantly attenuated.
+The first half of the plot used coefficients for a 10 MHz filter.
+Thus, only the noisy 2 MHz component passed and the 18 MHz component was significantly attenuated.

-In the second half, the coefficients are for a 20MHz filter, thus, both 2MHz and 18MHz components are seen at the output.
+In the second half, the coefficients are for a 20 MHz filter.
+Thus, both 2 MHz and 18 MHz components are seen at the output.

 The complete design is included in the `data` and `src` directories.
-Refer to the aie_exp/Part1 tutorial if you are unfamiliar with building a Vitis design from scratch.
+Refer to the aie_exp/Part1 tutorial if you are unfamiliar with building an AMD Vitis™ design from scratch.

 ## Conclusion

-We showed how a 6<sup>th</sup> order IIR filter composed of 3 second order sections may be cascaded in the ADF graph.
+We showed how a sixth-order IIR filter composed of three second-order sections is cascaded in the ADF graph.

-We also showed how it is possible to change coefficients at runtime using asynchronous run-time parameters.
+We also showed how changing coefficients at runtime using asynchronous runtime parameters is possible.

-In Part 1, we have focused only on functional verification using `Emulation-SW`.
-In upcoming installments, we will analyze the design and optimize it for throughput.
+In Part 1, we focused only on functional verification using `Emulation-SW`.
+We will analyze the design and optimize it for throughput in upcoming installments.

 ### Support